 Formalised by a supranational system of governance that categorises democracy into areas of fixed technocratic competence, and a residual component left for the state to play with.

 Germany is about to go into a coalition because, well… because it is terrified of unstable government.
-Merkel doesn’t want a coalition, because it forfeits the maneuvre room that is the hallmark of her political style; the elbow room for force compromise.
+Merkel doesn’t want a coalition, because it forfeits the room to maneuvre that is the hallmark of her political style; the elbow room for force compromise.
 The SPD doesn’t want a coalition, because they know it will only further corrode their tarnished brand; with their very status as on of the ‘big two’ in doubt.
-But we like safe consensual politics, enforced by a proportional electoral system.
+But they like safe consensual politics, enforced by a proportional electoral system.
 The result, sadly, is that the AFD will achieve the status of Official Opposition, and have four years to prepare to be a ‘Party of Government’.
 If the coalition goes ahead, I predict a very ugly result in the 2022 Federal Election.

 France has a different problem, in that it doesn’t have a consensual political system, enforced by a proportional electoral system.
 It does however suffer a similar problem in fearing populist government, something it seeks to prevent with its two stage presidential election.
-Yes, we enderstand the proles likes to make their displeasure known, and to this end we have given them a safe mechanism to vent their ill-humours.
+Yes, we understand the proles likes to make their displeasure known, and to this end we have given them a safe mechanism to vent their ill-humours.
 The purpose of the first stage is to determine which of the ‘big two’ will be in government.
-What’d you say?
+What’d you say!
 You asked what happens if an insurgent party tops the poll in the first stage?
 Well, that simply tells us that the ‘winning’ element of the big two has won the second stage, for surely all sensible Frenchmen will pile in behind their adversary to keep the incumbent out!
-So, that failed, and we got Macron as a great white hope.
+Well, that failed, and we got Macron as a great white hope.
 What happens if he fails to deliver, as Obama did in his second term?

 Don’t fight the public.
 Mould and shape their views by all means.
 But thwart them at your peril.